Dr Richard Edlin

 Applications for VET courses are offered to current Year 10 and 11 students.
 Applications for South and North Metro TAFE close at the end of August.
 Students will be notified of opening and closing dates and how to apply.
 Several factors are taken into consideration when deciding who will benefit from these courses, and an interview with our VET Coordinator is required.

 Our aim is to provide an outstanding education for our students.
 High-quality teaching and learning experiences are the key drivers of this, but we also believe there are considerable educational benefits to a technology-rich learning environment.
-We therefore aim to utilise a broad range of technology as tools in the delivery of curriculum, and our ICT program seeks to build these resources into those areas of student learning where they will be most appropriate and can be expected to yield the strongest educational outcomes.
+We therefore aim to utilise a broad range of technology as tools in the delivery of curriculum.
+Our ICT program seeks to build these resources into those areas of student learning where they will be most appropriate and can be expected to yield the strongest educational outcomes.

 The goals of our ICT program are: